alecgunnar/online-courses/docs/table-of-contents.md

 # Documentation

-The following docs are meant to guide you throught the setup and use of the Online Courses applications.
+The following docs are meant to guide you through the setup, use, and maintenance of the Online Courses application.

 ## Table of Contents